helix-robotics-ag/main/README.md

-# Run on Pi
-## Setup
+# I want to set up and run for the first time on a new RPi

+## Initial Pi configuration steps
+- Ideally begin with a clean OS image (Rasperry Pi OS Lite recommended)
-- Install docker on the Pi - most easily with the [script](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script), including the [post-install steps](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) mentioned under **'Use Docker as a non-privileged user...'**.
+- Install docker - most easily with the [script](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script), including the [post-install steps](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) mentioned under **'Use Docker as a non-privileged user...'**.
-- Make sure you can authenticate on github (eg set up SSH key on the Pi)
+- Make sure you can authenticate on github (eg set up an SSH key on the Pi)
 - [Copy the rules file](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_workbench/#copy-rules-file) for Dynamixel Workbench
 - Create the robot config folder on the Pi: `mkdir ~/.config/helix`
-## Clone repo/submodules
+## Installing the Helix repos
-- Clone this repo
+- Clone this repo, for example into `~/helix-robotics-ag/`
 - In the repo, initialise and update all its submodules recursively:
 ```
 $ cd main/
 $ git submodule update --init --recursive
 ```
  ## Start up the controllers
- - In a perfect world, you can now do `$ docker compose up` and everything will start up (note: the motors might make a full turn on start up, make sure the tendons aren't already overly tight)
+ - In `main`, run `$ docker compose up` to start everything up at once.
- - In the real world, Dynamixel Workbench and the USB connection is currently a bit unstable, and might require a few tries to work.
-To make the output a bit more readable, start all the other containers in one terminal: `$ docker compose up nginx studio ros-foxglove-bridge ros-rosbridge-suite` and the motor controller container in a separate one: `$ docker compose up ros-helix`
+ - If you want the output to be more readable, containers can be started selectively in separate terminals.
+For example, in one terminal `$ docker compose up nginx studio ros-foxglove-bridge ros-rosbridge-suite` and in another one: `$ docker compose up ros-helix`.
+This will provide a separate cleaner output for the motor controller container, useful for troubleshooting.
- - There might be a lot of output as the `ros-helix` container starts up, if there are red 'controller failed to activate' messages or continuous streams of errors, shut it down and try again
- - If the below messages are printed, everything should be working:
+- If the below messages are printed when starting the `ros-helix` container, everything should be working:
 ```
 Loaded motor_head_joint_position_controller (in blue)
 Configured and activated motor_head_joint_position_controller (in green)